swiss-seismological-service/rt-hermes/README.md

 ```
 cp -r ../rt-hermes/examples .
 ```
+> [!IMPORTANT]
-Update the absolute path `fdsnws_url` in `examples/induced/forecastseries.json` to your local path of the `examples/induced` folder.
+> Update the absolute path `fdsnws_url` in `examples/induced/forecastseries.json` to your local path of the `examples/induced` folder.
+Also, to use the scforge HYDWS service, you need to be connected to the ETH network or a VPN.

 ### 3.2 Initialize the database
 ```